 Also, as Anatomy and Physiology I is a laboratory course, some topics are presented and assessed more than once, once in a lecture context and the other in a laboratory context.
 For example, we will discuss histology in a lecture context and have an appropriate assessment.
-We will also study actual histological samples, and these are assessed using another assessment format, the laboratory practical, where the material is presented entirely visually.
-Having alternative methods of studying the material and alternative forms of assessment provides students with different ways to access the content, demonstrate mastery, and reinforce important topics.
+We will also study histological samples, which are assessed using another assessment format, the laboratory practical, where the material is presented entirely visually.
+Having alternative methods of studying the material and alternative assessment forms provides students with different avenues to access the content, demonstrate mastery, and reinforce important topics.

 To begin the learning process, start with the Learning Guides.
-These documents will provide insight into approaching the material on a module by module basis and point out issues that require special attention or preparation.
+These documents will provide insight into approaching the material on a module-by-module basis and point out issues that require special attention or preparation.
 The lecture outline will then systematically guide you through the text and lecture content.
-If something is on the outline, you need to know it; if something is not on the outline, you are not responsible for it, even if it is in your text.
+If something is on the outline, you need to know it; if it is not, you are not responsible for it, even if it is in your text.
 Handouts and videos will supplement and reinforce key concepts.

-Regarding the Video Support, here I will talk through the lecture content following the outline closely.
-Note, if something is on the outline you are responsible for it, even if I do not talk about it.
-Nevertheless, it will require TIME to go over the outlines, view associated videos, and study the handouts to gain a working understanding of the material.
-Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc. will be important as well as associating appropriate functions with them.
+Regarding the Video Support, I will talk through the lecture content closely following the outline.
+Note, if something is on the outline you are responsible for it, even if I do not discuss it.
+Nevertheless, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
+Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., and associating appropriate functions with them will be necessary.

-Exams and Make Up Work
+Exams and Makeup Work

-Exams are done either in class or on Blackboard.
-The course schedule below will indicate when and how exams are given.
-It is important you refer to the schedule weekly as to not miss any exams.
+Exams are to be taken on Blackboard on the day designated on the course schedule.
 Exams are designed to demonstrate your mastery of the material presented and therefore are to be done individually and without the support of notes, text, or other resources.
 So, there is an honor system here.
 The exams are also timed.
 You will have enough time to read the question, pause, and put down an answer.
 So, in order to make sure that this process goes well, master the material well before the exam date.
 Also, there is no backtracking, and the exams must be done in one sitting.